maboiteaspam/phantomizer/README.md

 # phantomizer v0.1.x

-> Provides an environment to develop, run and build Phantomizer projects
+> Provides the command line to use a phantomizer project

 phantomizer embeds popular tools all together to provide an unified and easy to use html development environment.

+It includes an embedded web browser to support live reloaded development, network perturbation generator, device previewer for mobile, a dashboard to let you do all of that.

+It provides several ready to go automated process about build, test, export.

-It includes several ready to use / configure task oriented toward web development requirements,
+It includes several ready to use / configure GruntJS task oriented toward web development needs,
 - minification with requirejs, uglifyjs, htmlcompressor
 - image optimization
 - image spriting